 The phone is still larger than the others in the series, which could cause problems if you like your smartphone to go in your pocket.
 Most of the space is made up in length rather than width, so it can still be stashed in a handbag, but it’s something to consider.

 One thing to note is the lack of a 3.5mm headphone jack.
-You’ll either have to buy USB-C headphones or find an adaptor if you want to keep using your old ones.
+You’ll either have to buy USB-C headphones or find an adaptor if you want to keep using your old ones or make the shift to Bluetooth, if you haven’t already.

 The 5,000mAh battery is a key feature of the Samsung Galaxy S20 Ultra, allowing you to make the most of the phone’s many features without running out of screen time.
 The phone automatically launches in full HD+ resolution with an always-on display, but you can switch to battery-saving mode if you want to make your power last for longer.